-a.
-Health insurance premiums, deductibles and co-insurance charges in 42 CFR §435.726:
+- a.
+Health insurance premiums, deductibles and co-insurance charges - b.

-b.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.